 You, the student, must start the process by accepting the offered Federal Direct Parent PLUS Loan on your Albert account.
 You can do so by logging in to Albert and then clicking on the Accept/Decline Financial Aid link and following the instructions.

 Your parent borrower will be asked to complete the Federal Direct PLUS Loan Request and Master Promissory Note by visiting the Direct Loan Web site at www.studentloans.gov.
-They must sign in using the same PIN number that was assigned to them to access your FAFSA.
-If they do not remember their PIN, they may request a duplicate from the Official PIN site.
+They must sign in using the Federal Student Aid ID that was assigned to them to access your FAFSA.

 The U.S. Department of Education will conduct a credit check that is valid for only 90 days.
 Your parent borrower should not apply more than 90 days before the start of fall semester to avoid credit expiration.

 Shortly after the PLUS Loan originates to the Department of Education, an email from the NYU Office of Financial Aid will be sent to the parent borrower (only if the PLUS Loan was credit approved).
 The approved parent must complete the PLUS Loan process by logging in to the NYU Student System as instructed in this email and by providing the dollar amount of the Parent PLUS Loan that is desired and the parent must actively accept the PLUS Loan on the same page.

 Federal regulations require a parent borrower to actively accept each Parent PLUS Loan and indicate the final amount they wish to accept for each loan.
 The email with instructions on completing the final PLUS Loan confirmation is sent to the parent borrower after the loan has been originated and we are in receipt of the approved credit decision.
 This is your parent borrower’s opportunity to accept the loan for the amount that was originated or reduce the amount if they do not need the entire loan.